I am going to share with you 15 Pinterest business tips that helped me build my Pinterest Business account.

 15 Pinterest Business Tips For Artists

 Not only does Pinterest refer to a large amount of traffic to my art blog, but it is also quickly becoming one of my favorite places to promote my artwork and art marketing business.

-Within just a few months after starting a Pinterest marketing strategy, Pinterest became my number one referral sites.
+Within just a few months after starting a Pinterest marketing strategy, Pinterest became my number one referral site.
 It drives more traffic than all of the other social media networks combined.

 Here is a screenshot from my Google Analytics.